commercelayer/commercelayer-docs-api/resources/markets/README.md

 A market is made of a merchant, an inventory model and a price list (plus an optional geocoder and tax calculator).
 Channel applications must specify a market scope when obtaining an access token.
-This way, all the resources (e.g., SKUs, prices, stock items) are automatically filtered ([learn more](https://commercelayer.io/glossary/market/)).
+This way, all the resources (e.g., SKUs, prices, stock items) are automatically filtered.

 ### The market object